sverweij/upem/README.md

 ## What
 You brush your teeth every day.
 You keep your dependencies up to date.
 Brushing your teeth is hard to automate.
-Keeping your dependencies up to date is not.
+Keeping dependencies up to date is not.

 _up'em_ updates your dependencies to latest, so you don't have to manually.